Awak Kuier

-Awak Kuier (born 19 August 2001) is a Finnish basketball player with the Dallas Wings and the Finnish national team.
-Selected by the Wings with the second overall pick in the 2021 WNBA Draft, she was the second Finnish player in the history of the league after Taru Tuukkanen to be drafted, and she became the first Finnish player to play in the WNBA in May 2021.
+Awak Sabit Bior Kuier (born 19 August 2001) is a Finnish professional basketball player who competes for Galatasaray in the Turkish Women's Basketball Super League and in the EuroCup Women, and for the Dallas Wings of the Women's National Basketball Association (WNBA).
+She competes internationally for the Finnish national team.
+Selected by the Wings with the second overall pick in the 2021 WNBA draft, she was the second Finnish player in the history of the league after Taru Tuukkanen to be drafted, and she became the first Finnish player to play in the WNBA in May 2021.

 Career

-Growing up watching Candace Parker highlights on YouTube, she joined her first organised basketball team at age 11 in Kotka, the only girls' club in the town.
-She then went on to join Peli-Karhut.
+Peli-Karhut (2016–2017)

+Growing up in the city of Kotka, Kuier was discovered for basketball by a neighbour at age 10, when she stood already 180 cm tall.
+The man contacted Mikko Kokkola, who was coaching basketball at the local Peli-Karhut, and Kokkola invited her to practice.
+Kuier joined the club.
+She was named the U16-league Player of the Season in 2015–16.
+She debuted in top-tier Naisten Korisliiga with PeKa first team in the 2016–17 season.
 At the age of 14, a video of her dunking went viral online.

+HBA-Märsky (2017–2020)

-At the age of 16, she joined the Helsinki Basketball Academy.
+In 2017, at the age of 16, she joined the Helsinki Basketball Academy team HBA-Märsky.
+Kuier played in Naisten Korisliiga with HBA team, and was named the Most Improved Player in the league in 2019.
+She was also named the league's Player of the Month in January 2020.

+Virtus Eirene Ragusa (2020–2022)

-She then later declined offers from American universities to sign a professional contract with Passalacqua Ragusa in Italy.
+She then later declined offers from American universities to sign a professional contract with Lega Basket Femminile (LBF) team Virtus Eirene Ragusa (Passalacqua Ragusa) in 2020.

+Dallas Wings (2021–2023)

-Selected 2nd overall in the 2021 WNBA Draft by the Dallas Wings, she was the first non-American player since Australia's Liz Cambage in 2011 to be selected in the first five picks of the draft.
+Selected 2nd overall in the 2021 WNBA draft by the Dallas Wings, she was the first non-American player since Australia's Liz Cambage in 2011 to be selected in the first five picks of the draft.
 After missing the first few games of the 2021 season, she made her debut for the Wings on 27 May 2021, scoring a point, a rebound, and an assist in seven minutes of game time in a 101–95 loss to the Atlanta Dream.
-In addition to her speed and resilience, Kuier's features also include an exceptionally large, about seven-feet long lap space.
-On June 10, 2022, in a game against the Seattle Storm, Kuier became the 8th woman in WNBA history to dunk a basketball.
+In addition to her speed and resilience, Kuier's features also include an exceptionally large wingspan of about seven feet.
+On 10 June 2022, in a game against the Seattle Storm, Kuier became the 8th woman in WNBA history to dunk a basketball.

+On 22 January 2024, Kuier announced that she would skip the 2024 WNBA season.
+This is due to overlapping seasons between Italy and the United States, and the strict change in WNBA rules concerning absences related to playing in Europe.
+Kuier has stated that her dream is to compete in the EuroLeague Women.